amitofsk/dandy/docs/Dandy.md

 ### 3.4 Download the DANDY library.
 The next step is to download the DANDY library from github.
 Github is a website that hosts tons of open source software projects.
 <br><br>
 This step requires git.
 Git comes with Linux operating systems.
 If you are on a Windows machine, you may have to install it.
 Git can be downloaded from [`Git's website`](https://git-scm.com).
-Once you download it, open a GitBash terminal.
+Once you install it, open a GitBash terminal.
 <br><br>
 Change to the directory that you want work in.
 Then, use the following command in the terminal to download the DANDY repository from github.
  ```python